 Take a Hike

-Colorado is known for its spectacular wildflower hiked.
+Colorado is known for its spectacular wildflower hikes.
 There’s no time better than now to introduce your kids to hiking in the great outdoors.
 Start small.
 Find an easy hiking trail with lots of interesting things for the kids.
 A couple of our favorites are Rifle Falls and Sylvan Lake State Park.

-Things to Do with Teens in Colorado
+What to Do with Teens in Colorado

 Colorado offers many places to zipline, fro the top of a mountain to old mining areas.
 Whizzing through the air harnessed to a rope is sure to thrill even the pickiest teen.